chriskrycho/v5.chriskrycho.com/site/essays/Git Workflow for Managing Long-Running Upgrades A.md

 git branch --delete some-pluto-fix
 ```

-[^automatic-merging]: At least, in *most* workflows it will have been merged.
-The workflow in my current job actually creates new commits for merges in a way that Git cannot understand, so I have to *forcibly* delete those branches:

-    ```sh
-    $ git branch --delete --force some-pluto-fix
-    ```

 That’s the whole workflow!
 From this point forward, I just repeat until the upgrade is done: adding commits that fix bugs onto `pluto` in `new-horizons`, fetching into `new-horizons-alt` and cherry-picking those fixes into their own individual branches, landing them, and rebasing.

 [^branch-create]: I'm using the `git branch --create` command introduced in Git 2.23.
 If using an earlier version of Git, you can use the command `git checkout --branch`, which accomplishes the same thing but was a bit more confusing.

 [^test-suite]: This whole strategy hinges entirely on having a useful test suite.
 If you don't have reasonably good test coverage, good luck making large changes of *any* kind to an app of any size without breaking things.

+[^origin-master]: I could also do `git rebase master`, but I tend to do a `pull --rebase` against the upstream because I work in fast-moving repositories *and* this way I don’t *have* to keep my local `master` up to date.
+I can if it’s helpful… but *only* if it’s

+[^rarely]: Rarely, there are times when I hit a thing I can’t fix safely against both `master` and `pluto`.
+In those cases, I don’t try to cherry-pick it over as described here.
+I emphasize, though, that this is genuinely *very* rare in most cases.

+[^automatic-merging]: At least, in *most* workflows it will have been merged.
+The workflow in my current job actually creates new commits for merges in a way that Git cannot understand, so I have to *forcibly* delete those branches:

+    ```sh
+    $ git branch --delete --force some-pluto-fix
+    ```

 ### Efficiency